< div id = "announce-banner" class="announce-banner" style = "display: none;" > 📣 Start your free 21 - day trial here

 Translanguaging Makes Content Accessible

 Yeti's translanguaging support provides content scaffolding in a student's home language, allowing multilingual learners to access rigorous academic content without lowering expectations.
 Qualified students who received language support posted nearly the same average grade-level uplift as peers who did not need it.
+Qualified students who received language support posted comparable average grade-level uplift as qualified peers who did not need it.

 Helping Teachers See What Is Hard to See